 Have you been thinking about fostering a new pet? if you’re working from home now, there has never been a better time.
-Alaqua Animal Refuge in Freeport, Florida is closed for visitors until April 30th, but are looking to members of the community to help foster a pet.
+Alaqua Animal Refuge in Freeport, how to buy viagra online forum Florida is closed for visitors until April 30th, but are looking to members of the community to help foster a pet.
 As founder Laurie Hood says, “it’s a perfect time to stay home, stay safe, and give an animal a chance to have a vacation of their own.”
 You can also donate to the refuge here and help keep their doors open during these times.

 We’re so proud to support the Ronald McDonald House of Northwest Florida in Pensacola.
 Donations are always important, but especially now as they host sick children during these times.
 While they always welcome volunteers, right now they are in special need of donations as we all practice social distancing.
 Their Casual for Kids event (formerly Kaps 4 Kids) is their largest fundraiser and benefits the Ronald McDonald House in numerous ways.
 You can shop for your Casual for Kids gear here to support the Ronald McDonald House.